cvent/lounge/docs/promises.md

   })
 ```

-With [Babel](https://babeljs.io/) we can use JavaScript features not available in Node yet, like `async / await` for async control.
+With Node.js 8 we can use `async / await` for async control.

 ```js
 await lounge.connect({